Skip to footer content

 Puppeteer Sharp

-Puppeteer Sharp is a free-to-use tool, as it is a community-based project licensed under the MIT License.
-Although it is budget-friendly, it does offer significantly fewer features when compared to paid competitors such as IronPDF.
+Puppeteer Sharp is a free-to-use tool, being a community-based project licensed under the MIT License.
+While budget-friendly, it offers significantly fewer features compared to paid competitors like IronPDF.

 Documentation and Support: IronPDF vs. Puppeteer Sharp